Customer Revenue Leader

 The fracture I fix most often looks like this: Sales is accountable to close, CS is accountable to activate, and nobody owns the space in between.
 In a business where your highest-value customers aren't always obvious at the point of sale, that space is where the actual revenue decision gets made.
 Better handoffs don't fix it.
 The only fix is designing the system so the people accountable for closing are also accountable for what happens at month six.

 I've worked across B2C, B2SMB, and B2B companies - including multi-sided marketplace models where success depends on both the customer and their end users.
 I've managed teams of up to 40 and built individual functions from zero.
-I work best at the 50-250 person stage, where ambition has outpaced the infrastructure and the right design makes more difference than another hire.
+I work best at the stage where ambition has outpaced the infrastructure and the right design makes more difference than another hire.

-I'm at my best in the in-between: leading across multiple customer-facing teams in 25-200 person companies where complexity is increasing and thoughtful design actually moves the needle.
+I'm at my best in the in-between: leading across multiple customer-facing teams in companies from their first 20 customers through 200+ employees where complexity is increasing and thoughtful design actually moves the needle.
+I step in early before the first hire, or when the existing team has stopped producing the results the business needs.

 Outside of work: I live in Brooklyn with a 10-year-old, a very opinionated cat, and a cheeky half-husky.
 Mildly obsessed with the art of the perfect dinner party.
 If you want to talk GTM strategy or compare notes on the best appetizer to make, I'm in.